 FIA_X509_EXT.1.2/Rev applies to certificates that are used and processed by the TSF and restricts the certificates that may be added as trusted CA certificates.

 The ST author must include FIA_X509_EXT.1/Rev in all instances except when only SSH is selected within FTP_ITC.1 or FPT_ITT.1, and implementation is limited to public-key authentication that does not rely on X.509 certificates.
-Additionally, FIA_X509_EXT.1/Rev must also be included if either FPT_TUD_EXT or FPT_TST_EXT have selected to use X.509v3 certificates.
+Additionally, FIA_X509_EXT.1/Rev must also be included if FPT_TUD_EXT is included in the ST.

 FIA_X509_EXT.2 X.509 Certificate Authentication